automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Auroraceratops.md

 # Auroraceratops
-## Description: A close relative of Archaeoceratops.
+## A close relative of Archaeoceratops.